-As industrial manufacturing companies have continued to increase in size and complexity to meet OEM demands for higher production volume and customization, unexpected machine failures and disjointed business processes started to increase– by 59% in the last three years, to be exact.
+As industrial manufacturing companies have continued to increase in size and complexity to meet OEM demands for higher production volume and customization, unexpected machine failures and disjointed business processes started to increase.
 Manufacturers looking for solutions knew that first and foremost, they needed greater visibility into their operations– especially real-time visibility, which M2M systems can’t provide.
 Instead of relying on unsatisfactory communications between machines and applications, they turned to IIoT.

 IIoT vs. M2M